 Euronet has a long-standing compensation philosophy that emphasizes performance-based compensation.
 In furtherance of that philosophy, Euronet provides its executives strong incentives to drive operating performance and profitability, while promoting an appropriate balance between short-term performance and sustainable long-term growth.
 Our Compensation Committee believes that an appropriate incentive-driven compensation program closely correlates with the achievement of operating and financial performance goals that lead to improvements in long-term stockholder value.
-As described directly below, Euronet's strong operational and financial performance in 2014 was reflected in the significant increase in our Common Stock - outperforming broad equity indices, such as the S&P 500.
+As described directly below, Euronet's strong operational and financial performance in 2015 was reflected in the significant increase in our Common Stock - outperforming broad equity indices, such as the NASDAO market index.

-Management's primary operating measures are earnings per share and operating income, each adjusted for certain pre-defined non-cash and non-recurring elements approved by the Compensation Committee, which we refer to as "Cash EPS" and "adjusted operating income," respectively.
+Management's primary operating measures are earnings per share and operating income, each adjusted for currency fluctuations and certain pre-defined non-cash and non-recurring elements approved by the Compensation Committee, which we refer to as "cash EPS" and "adjusted operating income," respectively.